There are three genuine contenders this season, not only for the National League East Division, but also for the actual World Series title.

 The Mets have already lost Edwin Diaz for the season following a knee injury in the World Baseball Classic, so they need to bubble wrap their pitchers and this could cost them.

-The 2021 World Series champions and five times in a row NL East Division championship holders lost a key player yet again in the offseason.
+The 2021 World Series champions and NL East Division championship holders lost a key player yet again in the offseason.

 Just like Freddie Freeman the season before, this time it was Dansby Swanson who decided to test the waters elsewhere.
 Swanson has decided to join the rebuilding Chicago Cubs and, while this may mean that the Atlanta Braves are looking to ex-Milwaukee Brewer, Orlando Arcia at shortstop before rookie Vaughn Grissom is ready, it still makes them a formidable outfit.

-With the top two NL rookies, center-fielder Michael Harris II and hard throwing right-hander Spencer Strider, they must play strong supporting roles to outfielder Ronald Acuna Jr and pitcher Max Fried.
+With the top two NL rookies, centre-fielder Michael Harris II and hard throwing right-hander Spencer Strider, they must play strong supporting roles to outfielder Ronald Acuna Jr and pitcher Max Fried.

 The Braves aren’t going away anytime soon, especially as they have locked up most of their young players for the next 10 years.